vtex-apps/io-documentation/docs/en/Recipes/development/overwriting-the-messages-app.md

 You also can confirm whether Messages properly saved the new translations or not by performing a query.
 To know further, check out the **Checking your changes** section.

-Now, no further actions are needed on your part.
-Once you receive the expected response, you are ready to check out the desired changes in your store!

 ### Catalog translations